February Focus: Prevention

 4-Minute Reads

 A wide variety of fluoride options on the market can leave you wondering and comparing these preventive treatment – and they’re not all the same.
-Read on for guidance on selecting the right fluoride for your youngest patients.
+Here’s guidance on selecting the right fluoride for children.

-Oral health practices we use to educate children and how oral health literacy, family structure, and community level are just some of the factors that affect and impact the promotion of positive oral health practices in children and families.
+Oral health practices we use to educate children, along with literacy, family structure, and community level, impact the promotion of positive oral health practices in children and families.

 Bright Smiles, Bright Futures